gulfiliz/gulfiliz.github.io/_posts/2025-06-01-special-relativity.md

 From the platform observer's perspective: the clock moves horizontally while the photon bounces.
-The photon travels a longer path — a zigzag.
+The photon travels a longer path, a zigzag.

 But the photon still moves at $$c$$.
 Therefore it takes longer.